NFL Rumors: New England Patriots Were Poised To Trade Up For Baker Mayfield

 Standing in at 6-foot-1 and 215 pounds, Mayfield received criticism for his build throughout the draft process.
 Some analysts thought he would be too small to play the position effectively.
 Other quarterbacks like Aaron Rodgers and Russell Wilson have proven that being a big quarterback isn’t necessary to succeed.

-Instead of getting one of the elite quarterbacks in the draft, the Patriots waited until late to draft one.
+Instead of getting one of the elite quarterbacks in the draft, the Patriots waited late to draft one.
 They ended up drafting LSU quarterback Danny Etling in the seventh round.
 He will end up being the third-string quarterback behind Brady and Brian Hoyer.

 New England is hoping that they won’t need to make a change at quarterback anytime soon.
-Brady won the NFL MVP award last season and the Patriots would like him to stick around for a few more years.
+Brady won the NFL MVP award last season, and the Patriots would like him to stick around for a few more years.

 All of that being said, this news is certainly intriguing.
 Mayfield is going to have a chance to start as a rookie for the Browns, although he will have to beat out Tyrod Taylor.
 In New England, he would have been a lock to sit behind Brady for at least a couple years.